 No unexpected ingredients here; you will mainly need Eggs, Cream, Spinach and Feta!
 I also used some Spring Onion (Scallion) that works perfectly with the spinach, but you could also use Onion instead.

-To make this quiche, you will need (see quantities below):
+To make this quiche, you will need (scroll down to recipe card for all quantities):

 - Heavy / Thickened Cream